Everest High Pass Trek

 Best Time to do the Everest High Pass Trek

-The best seasons (time) to do Everest High Pass Trek are autumn (from mid-September till mid-December) and spring (from the beginning of March until the end of May).
+The best seasons (time) to do Everest High Pass Trek are autumn (from mid-September to mid-December) and spring (from the beginning of March until the end of May).
 However, the trek is possible in June, January, and February.

 Accommodation on Everest High Pass Trek

-We provide good 3-star hotel accommodations for the 4 nights in Kathmandu and simple lodge/teahouse accommodation for the rest of the 17 nights on Everest High Pass Trek.
-The rooms are basic, just a bed with a pillow, and blankets on the trek lodge/guest house.
-Please remember that some of them are very basic, and a sense of adventure is necessary.
+We provide reasonable 3-star hotel accommodations for the four nights in Kathmandu and simple lodge/teahouse accommodations for the other 17 nights on the Everest High Pass Trek.

 Notes: A hotel upgrade in Kathmandu is available.
 There are luxury 4- 5-star hotels available in Kathmandu.
 Let us know if you want to upgrade the hotels in Kathmandu.

-Extra nights in Kathmandu pre or post the Everest High Pass Trek
+Extra nights in Kathmandu pre or post-the Everest High Pass Trek

-• The extra night’s hotel in Kathmandu for pre- or post-trek is available at the same hotel you stay on our package.
+The extra night's hotel in Kathmandu for pre- or post-trek is available at the same hotel you stay on our package.

 Meals & Drinks on Everest High Pass Trek